awslabs/aws-service-catalog-puppet/docs/source/puppet/using_the_cli.rst

 graph
 -----
-The graph command takes an expanded manifest as a parameter and generates a graphviz formated graph representing the actions the framework will perform
+The graph command takes a task reference file as a parameter and generates a graphviz formated graph representing the actions the framework will perform

 .. code-block:: bash